Northern Touch: Creation and impact

 Rascalz, who had recorded their first album in 1993, survived the 1990s by learning the business aspects of the music industry, operating their own independent label as well as touring and performing.
 Following their 1997 album Cash Crop, they wrote "Northern Touch" as a sort of anthem for Canadian hip hop's resilience and determination, inviting several other guest musicians to perform on the track.
 The song was also originally scheduled to include k-os and Jully Black, who cancelled due to other commitments.
 The track had originally been planned for a hip hop compilation album, but the musicians decided to release it as a single after the album was cancelled.

 The song garnered radio airplay throughout North America, becoming Canadian hip hop's first hit song since 1991.
-Although the song just barely missed the national Top 40 charts, peaking at #41 in RPM, it reached the Top 10 in most major markets, and was the first Canadian hip hop song to reach the Top 100 at all, and the first to garner widespread radio airplay both in Canada and internationally, since 1991.

 It was not on the original pressings of Cash Crop, but was quickly added to follow up pressings of the album, due to its popularity.